Price's Candles

-Price's Candles, founded in 1830, is an importer and retailer of candles headquartered in Bedford, England.
+Price's Candles, founded in 1830, is an importer and retailer of candles based in Bedford, England.
 The company holds the royal warrant of appointment for the supply of candles and is one of the largest candle suppliers in the United Kingdom.

 History

 Royal warrant

 In 1840, Price's stearin 'composite' candles, produced from a mixture of refined tallow and coconut oil, gained prominence around the time of Queen Victoria's wedding.
-Traditionally, households would burn a candle in their front room windows on the evening of a monarch's wedding.

-Price's Patent Candle has maintained a documented association with the British Royal Household since the mid 19th century.
-The introduction of the company's composite candle took place in 1840, the year of Queen Victoria and Prince Albert's wedding.
-Price's Patent Candle has held the royal warrant—either in its name or through its subsidiaries Francis Tucker and Charles Farris—since the 1850s.
-Currently, it holds a royal warrant in its name for Her Majesty the Queen.
-The status as a warrant holder means that it supplies candles for all royal state occasions, such as coronations, weddings, lyings-in-state, and funerals.
+Traditionally, households would burn a candle in their windows on the evening of a monarch's wedding.
+Price's Patent Candles has held the royal warrant since the 1850s.
+Currently, it holds a royal warrant appointed by His Majesty the King.

 Innovations

-Technological

 There was a potential market in England for a mid-priced candle that gave a brighter, cleaner light than tallow, but was not as expensive as beeswax.
-William Wilson and his partner discovered a new raw material and a scientific process in 1830 that allowed them to manufacture such a candle.
-The firm they set up, Edward Price and Co., would make candles from coconut.
-Wilson took out a license on an 1829 patent for the hydraulic separation of coconut fats.
-The partners built a candle factory at Vauxhall on the Thames in South West London, a crushing mill just upriver at Battersea, and invested in 1,000 acres of coconut plantation in Sri Lanka.
-The initial results were not very successful, but the infant company had a couple of good breaks: in 1831 the candle tax was abolished and by 1835 it had developed better chemical processes to obtain solid fats.
+William Wilson licensed a patent for the hydraulic separation of coconut fats in 1829 and with partner Benjamin Lancaster they launched Edward Price and Co. in 1930 which made candles from coconut.
+They built a candle factory at Vauxhall on the Thames in South West London, a crushing mill just upriver at Battersea, and invested in a coconut plantation in Sri Lanka.
+The initial results were not very successful, but the company was helped when the candle tax was abolished in 1831.

 In the 1820s a French chemist, Michel Eugène Chevreul, published his research on fatty acids.
 By mixing a strong alkali with vegetable or animal fats he discovered that the solution separated into liquid and solid components.
 This technique, known as saponification, was already used by soap makers, but nobody had employed it for candle manufacture.
-William Wilson's son, George, experimented with this process by adding a further distillation using a vacuum or high-pressure steam he improved Chevreuil's chemistry.
+William Wilson's son, George, experimented with this process by adding further distillation.
 Price's were now able to refine tallow and vegetable oils to produce a harder, pure white fat called stearin.
-Candles made from this burned brightly without smoke or smell.
-The same method could also be applied to a range of raw materials that had previously been unusable—skin fat, bone fat, fish oil, and industrial waste greases were all rendered into hard white candles.
+This improved the quality of the candles.